 Looking for more vegetable dishes?
-Don’t forget to also check out my Garlic Parmesan Asparagus, Garlic Sautéed Spinach, Roasted Lemon Garlic Broccoli, Caramelized Onions Sautéed Green Beans, and Roasted Zucchini with Garlic Parmesan.
+Don’t forget to also check out my Garlic Parmesan Asparagus, Garlic Sautéed Spinach, Roasted Lemon Garlic Broccoli, Caramelized Onions Sautéed Green Beans, Fresh Green Bean Casserole, and Roasted Zucchini with Garlic Parmesan.
 We are all about making simple vegetables taste AMAZING.

 What is au Gratin?

 Au Gratin is a French culinary technique where a dish is baked and topped with cheese and breadcrumbs, then broiled briefly so that it is golden brown and bubbly on top.
 It can be made with potatoes, cauliflower, tomatoes, and of course, broccoli.

 But let’s be real here, you can pretty much baked anything with that cheese sauce and it’s gonna taste amazing. 😉

 Broccoli au Gratin is such a yummy vegetable side dish that serves well with protein dishes such as ham, beef, chicken, or pork.
 Being rich and creamy in nature, it also makes a delicious and impressive holiday or entertaining veggie dish.